 Before I unveil the real need for a minimalist lifestyle, let’s for a moment observe our past and our supposed future as a human species:

-Past: Since the age of time, we were in constant pursuit of growth as individual and thrive as a group.
+Past: Since the age of time, we were in constant pursuit of growth as individuals and to thrive as a group.
 Well, it’s not surprising.
 That’s quite normal in order for a species to survive and evolve.
 Homo sapiens was able to conquer the world as a breed and obey all other living things.
 Later, when countries were formed, people were trying desperately to obtain more land and more riches with the excuse that they’re doing this for their country, not just for themselves.
-This constant desire for more things led to a nation of people who want to desperately become rich and recognized by the fellow humans.
-That’s why so many people are locked in jail and so many others are trying to obtain more power.
+This constant desire for more things led to a nation of people who desperately want to become rich and recognized by the fellow humans.
+That’s why so many people end up locked in jail and so many others are trying to obtain more power at all costs.

 Future: Even though I’m not futurist, it seems like we will never quite enjoy what we have.
 The luxurious lifestyle is becoming much more affordable with each passing day.
-However, new update, gadget, fashion collection is presented each year, each season.
+However, new updates, gadgets, fashion collections are presented each year, each season.
 This silently tells you that your things are becoming obsolete and you need to acquire new ones if you want to stay cool.
 These new updates are perfectly aligned with our constant desire for growth: “I want to grow as individuals and this will mean that I need to have the newest gadget.
 Otherwise, I’m not progressing.”
-Unfortunately, when we upgrade our device, or our wardrobe, the feeling of satisfaction doesn’t last long, mainly, because a new update is already released for something else, and your mind is now focused on getting it.
+Unfortunately, when we upgrade our device, or our wardrobe, the feeling of satisfaction doesn’t last long.
+Mainly, because a new update is already released for something else, and your mind is now focused on getting it.

 Get up.
 Get dressed.
 Go to work.
 Eat.
 Go back home.
 Watch something.
 Go to sleep.
 Is that it?
 Wish it was that simple.

 While we stare at our pile of stuff and decide what to put on, we make a mental note to go shopping so we won’t have to wear the same clothes every single day.
-Of course, we never get rid of the first 3 categories because we’re convinced that there will be a point in our lives when the shirt we bought some time ago will probably going to fit at some point.
+Of course, we never get rid of the first 3 categories because we’re convinced that there will be a point in our lives when we’re going to wear them.

 3. The Problem

 At a certain point in my life, I was disgusted and disappointed with myself.
-I was throwing money at things and I wasn’t getting the desired solution.
-I realized that if I kept living this way I would never be happy and this urge will never disappear.
+I was throwing money at things and I wasn’t getting the desired solution – happiness.
+I realized that if I kept living this way I will soon be broke or in large debt.

 If we look at the dictionary, and skip the part where people explain that minimalism is a movement in art, we will see the following for a minimalist:

-In general, minimalism is a lifestyle concept where people focus their efforts and thoughts towards the most important things in their lives and intentionally remove the ones that distract, divert, make their life more complex than it should be.
+In general, minimalism is a lifestyle, a concept where people focus their efforts and thoughts towards the most important things in their lives and intentionally remove the ones that distract, divert, make their life more complex than it should be.

-Minimalism is doesn’t simply mean “throw away everything and live on the street.”
-No, it’s more about realizing what are the things you really need, the important things and relationships, and remove the ones that are simply taking space, money, and your time.
+Minimalism is doesn’t simply mean “throw away everything and go live somewhere in the mountains.”
+No, it’s more about realizing what are the things you really need.
+The important things.
+The meaningful relationships.
+And remove the ones that are simply taking space, money, and your time.
 For different people, these things will be different, and that’s ok.

-For me, minimalism is learning to live with the 20% and throwing away the other 80%.
-This idea is inspired by the famous Pareto principle.
-According to this method, 20% of the input creates 80% of the result.
-Let me give you a bit more examples:
+For me, minimalism was about learning to live with 20% of all of my things and throwing away the other 80%.
+This idea is inspired by the famous Pareto principle.2 According to this method, 20% of the input creates 80% of the result.
+Let me give you an example:

-If we think about it for a minute, you’ll see it’s true.
-The next logical question will be this one: “You mean that I’m rarely using 80% of the things I own?”
-Well, it depends but yes, in most of the cases it’s around that number.
-I learned about this principle a long time ago, but I never give much thought until recently.
-Until I find about the minimalist lifestyle.
+Until I found about the minimalist lifestyle.
 I was sinking into stuff that I was rarely using.
 Keeping relationships that weren’t going anywhere.
 Occupying my mind with thoughts that weren’t of importance.
-I needed a change and the two: minimalism and the Pareto principle, where the perfect combination of living more focused and happier life.
+I needed a change and these two: minimalism and the Pareto principle, where the perfect combination for my dive into the lifestyle of less.